 Now, as they say at The Haunted Mansion, “look alive…and we’ll continue our little tour, and let’s all stay together, please.”

-Insider Tips and Tricks for Mickey’s Not-So-Scary Halloween Party
+Insider Guide to Mickey’s Not-So-Scary Halloween Party

 - Dress Up!
 My favorite opportunity is dressing up since it is the only time adults can wear costumes in the Magic Kingdom, so beware and be prepared!
 I’m channeling my inner 9 year old who still wants to trick or treat for Halloween.
 Our family likes to coordinate costumes around the same theme.
 In 2014, we chose Peter Pan…